syegulalp/Akilang/whats-next.md

 This is a short list of things I'm going to be working on, in rough order of attempt.

-* Types should be transformed into their own AST nodes so they can be manipulated more readily.
-This will be a prelude to functions accepting abstract types, among many other things.

 * Some form of tracing of object scopes, so that heap allocated objects can be passed freely around and deallocated intelligently

 * Constant folding in the parser.